-CO-EVOLVE aims to analyse and promote the co-evolution of human activities and natural systems in touristic coastal areas in the Mediterranean, allowing for the sustainable development of touristic activities, based on the principles of Integrated Coastal Zone Management and Maritime Spatial Planning.
+CO-EVOLVE aimed to analyse and promote the co-evolution of human activities and natural systems in touristic coastal areas in the Mediterranean, allowing for the sustainable development of touristic activities, based on the principles of Integrated Coastal Zone Management and Maritime Spatial Planning.
 Watch a video explaining the project video here.

 CO-EVOLVE project lead beneficiary (orange point) and partners (blue points)

-CO-EVOLVE involves the following partners:
+CO-EVOLVE involved the following partners:

 - Region of East Macedonia and Thrace (Greece) – Lead beneficiary;

 - Emilia Romagna region (Italy);

 - Priority Actions Programme Regional Activity Centre - PAP/RAC (International, based in Croatia);

 - Conference of Peripheral Maritime Regions of Europe - CRPM (International, based in France)